-Is it possible to make crême brûlée that's as delicious as the ones you find in Paris?
-And easy to make, to boot?
-The only difficult thing about this crême brûlée recipe is imagining that only four simple ingredients — cream, eggs, honey and sugar — can create such a spectacular dessert.
-This recipe will transform your kitchen into a Parisian bistro.
-We know, that's a bold claim, but try it out and see if we're not right.
+It's easy to make creme brulée in our own kitchen that's as delicious as the ones you found in Paris.
+The only difficult thing about this crême brûlée recipe (other than typing in all those French accents!) is imagining that only four simple ingredients — cream, eggs, honey and sugar — can create such a spectacular dessert.
+This recipe may not transform your kitchen into a Parisian bistro, but it will bring back memories.

 Preheat oven to 275° F

 We use all cream in the recipe to recreate the richness of this Paris bistro classic.
 In a small saucepan bring the cream to a boil, but don't let it boil over.
 Remove it from the heat, and stir in the honey until dissolved.